Greener Pastures Through a Wiki WorldBy Dennis McCafferty | Posted 2009-09-04 Email Print

-As Grange discovered, document and content management often involves the transformation of paper files into a digital format.
-But it can also encompass other areas, such as security, disaster recovery, collaboration, e-discovery and printer management.
-Baseline recently spoke with executives at enterprises that have launched initiatives to improve oversight of their corporate documents.
+Document and content management often involves the transformation of paper files into a digital format.
+But it also encompasses areas such as security, disaster recovery, collaboration, e-discovery and printer management.

 Greener Pastures Through a Wiki World